Suuraw/Folder-Tree/README.md

 ## ⚙️ Extension Settings

-You can configure Folder Tree in your `settings.json`:
+You can configure Generate Folder Tree in your `settings.json`:

 <pre>
 folderTree.overwriteExisting: boolean